 Mortgages insured by the Federal Housing Administration (also called "FHA loans") help make homeownership affordable for people with moderate incomes.

 Like most mortgages, FHA loans usually come with closing costs paid by the borrower.
-Many of these costs are similar to the closing costs for other types of mortgages.
-There is a closing cost that is unique to FHA loans, however.
-Let's look at that cost first.
+Many of these costs are similar to the closing costs for other types of mortgages, including lender and third-party fees.
+The Upfront Mortgage Insurance Premium is a closing cost unique to FHA loans, however.

 Upfront Mortgage Insurance Premiums (UFMIP)

 One of the closing costs that comes with an FHA loan is the Upfront Mortgage Insurance Premium (or "UFMIP").
 This premium is equal to 1.75% of the base loan amount.
-For example, if you are borrowing $200,000 with an FHA loan to finance the purchase of a house, you will need to pay an Upfront Mortgage Insurance Premium of $3,500.
+For example, if you are borrowing $200,000 with an FHA loan to finance the purchase of a house, you will need to pay upfront a mortgage insurance premium of $3,500.

 Everyone who gets an FHA loan to buy a home needs to pay UFMIP.
 Only FHA loans have Upfront Mortgage Insurance Premiums.
 VA loans have a similar closing cost called a funding fee.
 Conventional loans do not usually have any upfront mortgage insurance costs.